-Against the backdrop of limited resources and insecurities over future funding we have had to control costs tightly.
-Overall we ran a defecit for the year of $\pounds 1,226$ , reducing our reserves to only $\pounds 362$ .
-This was driven by the cost of renovating our new premises.
+Against the backdrop of limited resources and insecurities over future funding we have had to control costs tightly, particularly in the last 6 months where we built up a surplus due to our main funder finishing in January 2014.
+Overall we ran a surplus for the year of $\pounds 4,112$ , increasing our free reserves to $\pounds 4,474$ .
 Please see below for more information.